The Bad Seed (1956 film): Reception

 The Bad Seed was one of the larger hits of 1956 for Warner Bros., earning the company $4.1 million in theatrical rentals in the U.S. against a $1 million budget.
 The film finished among the year's top 20 at the box office in the United States and among the ten most popular box-office draws in Britain in 1956.

 The film received favorable reviews from critics, and review aggregator Rotten Tomatoes reports an approval rating of 64% based on 28 reviews, with a rating average of 7.00/10.

-Awards and nominations
+Accolades

 Other honors

 The film is recognized by American Film Institute in these lists: